docker/docs/installation/install-production.md

 If you want to use your own certificates:

-1. Log into the host where you intend to instal UCP.
+1. Log into the host where you intend to iniate the UCP install from.

 2. Create a volume with the name `ucp-controller-server-certs`.